Misinformation-Analysis/Misinformation-Analysis.github.io/README.md

 ### Dataset Acquisition
 In order to properly use this project, the dataset files must be downloaded separately and moved to the /unsupervised/datasets/ and /supervised/datasets/ folders.
 These files are too large to be hosted on Github, and can instead be found here: [Google Drive](https://drive.google.com/drive/folders/1a8NuT0YWy3jGMxPZFyf9C7oCKWg7Lb7I).

-They can also be found at their original sources: [Unsupervised](https://www.kaggle.com/snapcrack/all-the-news), [Supervised](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)
+They can also be found at their original sources on Kaggle: [Unsupervised](https://www.kaggle.com/snapcrack/all-the-news), [Supervised](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)